-Feb 1st Conditional Letter of Acceptance or a letter informing the applicant of his/her status will be sent to the applicant.
+Feb 1st Conditional Letter of Acceptance or a letter informing the applicant of their status will be sent to the applicant.

-Feb 20th The student will be sent a list of available clinical affiliates.
+Feb 20th Students will be sent a list of available clinical affiliates.

-March 1st The student must return the list of available clinical affiliates with his or her choices indicated.
+March 1st Students must return the list of available clinical affiliates with their choices indicated.

-March 20th The student should receive a letter from NMI

-indicating which clinical site to contact to schedule for
+March 20th Students should receive a letter from NMI indicating which clinical site to contact to schedule for an interview.

-an interview.

-April 20th The student should have the clinical interview
+April 20th Students should have the clinical interview completed.

-completed.

-May 20th NMI will notify the student selected by the clinical site or, if there is a need, to interview at another clinical site.
+May 20th NMI will notify the student if they are selected by the clinical site or if there is a need to interview at another clinical site.